chaos-polymtl/lethe/doc/source/tools/gmsh/gmsh.rst

 .. seealso::
   You can find a step-by-step `video <https://youtu.be/1A-b84kloFs?t=316>`_, with a similar geometry (cylinder in flow).

-A mesh can also be partially structured, to better account for a boundary layer for instance: see the ``.geo`` file provided with the :doc:`../../examples/incompressible-flow/2d-transient-around-ahmed-body/2d-transient-around-ahmed-body` example.
+A mesh can also be partially structured, to better encounter for a boundary layer for instance: see the ``.geo`` file provided with the :doc:`../../examples/incompressible-flow/2d-transient-around-ahmed-body/2d-transient-around-ahmed-body` example.

 .. _tips: